coopdigital/11ty-prototyping-kit/README.md

 This is a WIP project based on the [Eleventyone starter created by Phil Hawksworth](https://github.com/philhawksworth/eleventyone).

+[Eleventy](https://11ty.io) is very similar to jekyll the static site generator used in the old prototyping kit - however we're hoping this is far simpler to set up and use.

 Included:

 - [Eleventy](https://11ty.io) with a skeleton site